gritzko/replicated.cc/specs/frames/index.md

                      @1D4IDD2+XU5eRJ :1D4IDD0+XU5eRJ 'b' 'Y',.
 ```

-Finally, as you can see, last two operations share the same reference id.
-Let’s drop last one:
+Finally, as we can see, the last two operations share the same reference id.
+Let’s drop the last one:

 ```
 *lww #1D4ICCA+XU5eRJ @1D4ICCA+XU5eRJ :lww!